mattquarisa/Learn_in_45_SecureX/README.md

 ![S3](/images/Orchestration-Workflows.png)

 Select *Import* and then *Browse*.
 You will have the option to import a JSON file from your local desktop into SecureX.
-Select  the *black-jack.json* file you downloaded at the start.
-Make sure to select "Import as a new workflow" - this is needed because we will all be sharing the same dCloud SecureX environment.
+Select  the black-jack.json file you downloaded at the start.
+Make sure to select **Import as a New Workflow** - this is needed because we will all be sharing the same dCloud SecureX environment.

 ![S4](/images/Import-Workflow.png)

-After importing the JSON file, select the new workflow that will appear in your menu.
-You will now be able to edit your imported workflow.
-Let's adjust the title to make it distinguishable from other's importing the same workflow.
+After importing the JSON file, select the new workflow that will appear in your menu to view in detail.
+Let's edit the title to make it distinguishable from other's importing the same.

 ![S5](/images/Adjust-Title.png)